webflorist/htmlfactory/README.md

 * Extend it's features using `Decorators` and `Components`.
 * Produce accessibility-conform valid HTML 5 output.

-This package is used as a foundation for [nicat/formbuilder](https://github.com/nic-at/formbuilder).
+This package is used as a foundation for [webflorist/formbuilder](https://github.com/nic-at/formbuilder).
 Check out this package, if you want to create forms without much hassle in Laravel.

 ## Installation
-1. Require the package via composer:  `composer require nicat/htmlfactory`
+1. Require the package via composer:  `composer require webflorist/htmlfactory`
-2. Add the Service-Provider to config/app.php:  `Nicat\HtmlFactory\HtmlFactoryServiceProvider::class`
+2. Add the Service-Provider to config/app.php:  `Webflorist\HtmlFactory\HtmlFactoryServiceProvider::class`
-3. Add the Html-facade to config/app.php: `'Html' => Nicat\HtmlFactory\HtmlFactoryFacade::class`
+3. Add the Html-facade to config/app.php: `'Html' => Webflorist\HtmlFactory\HtmlFactoryFacade::class`
-4. Publish config:  `php artisan vendor:publish --provider="Nicat\HtmlFactory\HtmlFactoryServiceProvider"`
+4. Publish config:  `php artisan vendor:publish --provider="Webflorist\HtmlFactory\HtmlFactoryServiceProvider"`
 5. Set the `frontend_framework` configuration in the newly published config-file (situated at `app/config/htmlfactory.php`)

 ## Configuration